General Electric CJ805: CJ805-23

 Several airlines asked Convair for a larger version of the 880 with potential transatlantic range.
 Such a design would be larger to hold more seating, as well as having to carry more fuel.
 To power it, a more powerful engine would be needed.
 By this time, the Rolls-Royce Conway was entering service, and the Pratt & Whitney JT3D was following close behind.
 These designs both had twin-spool compressors, as opposed to using variable stators, and the lower speed of the front, low-pressure, spool made it easy to power a fan.

 The problems RR and P&W had addressed with the two-spool system had been solved on the J79 with the variable stators, so in relative terms, the single compressor rotational speed was much faster than the low-pressure stage of these other engines.
 This meant it was not suitable for direct connection to a fan stage.
 Instead, GE solved this problem with the addition of a completely separate fan system at the rear of the engine, powered by a new turbine stage.
 The system was essentially a bolt-on extension to the existing design and had almost no effect on the operation of the original engine.

 Each turbine blade was an integral part of a "blucket", the outboard section of which was a fan rotor blade.
 Running freely on a stub shaft, a series of buckets, mounted on a disc, made up the aft rotor assembly.
 The efflux from the turbojet expanded through the (inner) turbine annulus, thus providing power directly to the fan blades located in the outer annulus.
 A full-length cowl, an annular exhaust system and a bucket thrust-reverser were fitted for the Convair 990.

-The unique feature of the -23 was the transonic single stage fan.
-NACA had done a lot of research on multistage transonic compressors during the 50s.
+The unique feature of the CJ805-23 was the transonic single stage fan.
+NACA had done significant research on multistage transonic compressors during the 1950s.
 Using this data, GE decided to design and test a high-pressure ratio single stage transonic fan.
 Much to their amazement the unit more than met the design target, including that of high efficiency.
 A modified version of this research unit was subsequently incorporated into the CJ805-23 aft fan.
 With no experience of transonic fan design and little time available, Pratt & Whitney had to resort to using 2 fan stages to produce a similar pressure ratio for their JT-3D turbofan.
-Although not an overhung design, the -23 transonic fan did not require any inlet guide vanes.
+Although not an overhung design, the CJ805-23 transonic fan did not require any inlet guide vanes.
 There was, however, a series of structural vanes to help support the fan casing.